How to Set Up a Salesforce Release Management Strategy

 6. Repeat Successful Procedures

-As we mentioned, the goal is the find a repeatable process to save time on future projects during the planning phase.
+As we mentioned, the goal is the find a repeatable process to save time on future projects during the Salesforce Release Planning phase.
 Your Salesforce release management strategy should streamline and optimize your future DevOps projects.

 Talk to your team members as you implement new changes in your strategy to find what is working and what needs further improvement.